Ahmed-M-Osman1/TDDFUNDAMENTALS/README.md

-The steps below follow the red-green-refactor cycle and will guide you through the process of using test-driven development to create a factorial method.
+The project steps follow the red-green-refactor cycle and will guide you through the process of using test-driven development to create a factorial method.
 The factorial method will be inside an object named Calculate.
 I will be implementing your test code in the file index_test.js, and your implementation code in index.js.